-- 4. We recommend incorporating avalanche maps into the ordinance with mechanisms for variances and/or amendments to the avalanche maps. - 5.
+- 1. The recommendations in the previous section should be incorporated, including distinguishing between hazard zones and allowable land uses, particularly for the Blow and Red Zones. - 2.
+The issue of non-conforming structures (e.g. unreinforced buildings in Blue Zones) should be addressed by informing owners and occupants and addressing future additions, improvements or avalanche defenses prior to issuing building permits. - 3.
+The ordinance should allow for review and adjustment of avalanche zones based on analyses by a qualified avalanche professional. - 4.
+We recommend incorporating avalanche hazard maps into the ordinance with procedures for amendments to the avalanche hazard maps. - 5.
 We recommend requiring that new construction does not adversely impact avalanche hazards on adjoining and downhill properties, including public roads and utilities. - 6.
-We recommend developing a list of criteria for reviewing developments in avalanche zones.

-It might be helpful to review avalanche ordiances from other jurisdictions, including Vail Colorado, Pitkin County Colorado, Ketchum, Idaho and Blaine County.
-Idaho.

-Forest Protection

-We recognize that fire mitigation is a high priority for the village and the region.
-The fact that thinning measures may increase avalanche hazards has been accounted for in the Avalanche Hazard Maps.
-Table 1 summarizes literature related to forest density and avalanche release.
-Based on published literature and our experience, we recommend that thinning be limited to the minimum conifer tree densities for trees 6" diameter and larger per Figure 11 to the maximum extent practical.
-Deciduous and dead/snag tree densities should be double those shown in Figure 11 for avalanche protection.
+We recommend developing a list of criteria for reviewing developments in avalanche zones. - 7.
+We recommend that public officials review avalanche ordinances from other jurisdictions, including Vail Colorado, Pitkin County Colorado, Ketchum, Idaho and Blaine County, Idaho. - 8.
+We recommend that thinning be limited on slopes steeper than 30 degrees to the minimum conifer tree densities for trees 6" diameter and larger per Figure 13 to the maximum extent practical.
+Deciduous and dead/snag tree densities should be double those shown in Figure 13 for avalanche protection.
 Tree spacing should be relatively even and staggered to avoid fall-line clearings longer than about 50 to 100-feet of slope distance.

-Table 1 - Protection Forest Guidelines
+DRAFT Avalanche Hazard Assessment Village of Taos Ski Valley Taos Ski Valley, New Mexico

-Figure 13 - Minimum Conifer Densities vs. Slope for Avalanche Protection
+Figure 14 - Minimum Conifer Densities vs. Slope for Avalanche Protection